johnyatesiv/bin2music/README.md

 v1. read in binary and output to 4 separate tracks v2. render the output as MIDI v3. stream to MIDI

+# notes

+5/11/2015 - realizing now that chunking the input buffer into 8bit pieces may not be sufficient for making the MIDI decisions, might need to switch to 12bit or 16bit